 What is your mission?
 It is the mission of the Copper Country Mental Health Services Board to ensure that appropriate, cost efficient, and quality behavioral health services are accessible to eligible persons in Baraga, Houghton, Keweenaw, and Ontonagon counties.

 Can you boil that statement down to a single idea?
-Yes: community support.
+Yes, we support independence in the community.
 State and Federal mental health legislation in the early 1960’s was largely aimed at providing care and treatment to people with severe mental illness and intellectual/developmental disabilities in the community, rather than in large state-run institutions.
-But we don’t want to simply provide custodial care in homes in the community vs. in a large institution; we want to support individuals at any level they need, to help them reach their full potential.
+But we don’t want to simply provide custodial care in homes in the community vs. in a large institution; we want to support individuals at whatever level they need, to help them reach their full potential.

 How are you funded?
-Most of our allocations (88%) come from Medicaid and Healthy Michigan, but we also receive general funding for non-Medicaid recipients, local funds from the counties, funding from the Rice Memorial Clinic Foundation, and several grants.
+Most of our allocations (almost 90%) come from Medicaid and Healthy Michigan, but we also receive general funding for non-Medicaid recipients, local funds from the counties, funding from the Rice Memorial Clinic Foundation, and we manage several grants.
 When a recipient has private insurance, we bill that company.

 Why don’t you serve every person who requests services?
-Community Mental Health centers are rooted in Michigan law, in particular the Mental Health Code.
-This public act was first passed in 1974 and has been amended many times since then.
-Section 116 of the Mental Health Code requires that priority in services be given to children and adults with the most severe forms of mental illness and developmental disability.
+Community Mental Health Centers are rooted in Michigan law, in particular the Mental Health Code.
+These laws were a response to public outcry against the harsh living conditions in some state mental institutions, and their goal was to shift treatment from institutional settings into the community.
+For this reason, Section 116 of the Mental Health Code requires that priority in services be given to children and adults with the most severe forms of mental illness and developmental disability.
 Put simply, CCMH is not designed or funded to provide services to people with mild to moderate forms of mental illness and developmental disability.
-However, if someone in crisis walks into any of our clinics, we will provide help and support regardless of insurance.
+However, if someone in crisis walks into any of our clinics, we provide help and support, regardless of insurance.

 In addition, our outpatient services collect data on effectiveness, and our Quality Improvement Committee regularly reviews program outcome measures.
-We send out over 1,000 Consumer Satisfaction surveys each year and publish them here.
-We are never going to reach a state of perfection, but that does not keep us from trying!
+We send out over 1,000 Consumer Satisfaction surveys each year and publish them on our website.